area73/psf/README.md

     A side effect isn’t a side effect until it actually happens.
     So we will wrap our unsafe function inside another function -_> the effect functor.
     The Effect functor, works by wrapping everything behind a function.
 To run the effects, we have to make a deliberate effort to run the wrapper function.

+    In our case we are goinf tp sue a monad cal maybe